Motivation: To contribute to the direct instruction vs. discovery learning debate with a meta-analysis that explores the nuances of the literature.

 Why this is important: One big takeaway from this paper is that enhanced discovery was more effective for adults than younger students, though all groups benefited from enhanced discovery.
 Alfieri et al. predicted that children might need more guidance during discovery learning because they have limited working memory (Kirschner et al., 2006), less experience in learning and domains (Mayer, 2004), and fewer metacognitive skills (Flavell, 2000; Kuhn & Dean, 2004).
 The results support this hypothesis and emphasize that younger learners need more guidance in discovery learning.

 One surprising result was that generative discovery learning did not have the same benefits as other types of enhanced discovery.
 One explanation is that generating rules and strategies for a domain might ask too much of learners with limited domain knowledge.
 Alfieri et al. still argue that it is important to make sure that students are being constructive – that they are building an understanding of concepts rather than being told how to understand them (Chi, 2009).
-Being only active – actively moving around information without constructing understanding (Chi, 2009) – is not enough.
+Being only active – actively using information without constructing understanding (Chi, 2009) – is not enough.

 Alfieri et al. summarize their findings with a practical recommendation, “On the basis of the current analyses, optimal approaches should include at least one of the following: (a) guided tasks that have scaffolding in place to assist learners, (b) tasks requiring learners to explain their own ideas and ensuring that these ideas are accurate by providing timely feedback, or (c) tasks that provide worked examples of how to succeed in the task,” p.13.